torvalds/linux/Documentation/arch/arm64/perf.rst

 FEAT_PMUv3_TH (Armv8.8) permits a PMU counter to increment only on events whose count meets a specified threshold condition.
-For example if threshold_compare is set to 2 ('Greater than or equal'), and the threshold is set to 2, then the PMU counter will now only increment by when an event would have previously incremented the PMU counter by 2 or more on a single processor cycle.
+For example if threshold_compare is set to 2 ('Greater than or equal'), and the threshold is set to 2, then the PMU counter will analw only increment by when an event would have previously incremented the PMU counter by 2 or more on a single processor cycle.